 - 1. Successful completion of an approved program of study. - 2.
 A minimum cumulative grade point average of 2.00 for courses which apply to the certificate and have been completed at Ranger College.
 The licensed vocational nursing program requires an 80% passage rate on all course work. - 3.
-Successfully complete at least one half of the credit hours required for the certificate at Ranger College. - 4.
-Satisfactory settlement of all business accounts. - 5.
+Successful completion of twenty-five percent (25%) of the required hours from Ranger College to graduate with a Certificate of Completion. - 4.
+Successful completion of all Texas Success requirements, if required.
+(Developmental courses may not be counted or used as hours towards graduation.) - 5.
+Satisfactory settlement of all business accounts. - 6.
 All disciplinary matters must be resolved with the Office of the Vice President for Student Services.